 In this test the intensity level and its duration are recorded.
-To save the threshold the must be pressed.
-The following screen will appear:
+To save the threshold the following screen will appear:

 1.14.
 LUSCHER TEST PROCEDURE

 The general aspects and the preparation for and instructions to the patient are as described at the beginning of section 1.9.
 PROCEDURE FOR TONE AUDIOMETRY.